Mo'Ju

-Mojo Ruiz de Luzuriaga, known professionally as Mo'Ju and previously as Mojo Juju, is an ARIA Award-nominated Australian musician, best known for their 2018 album Native Tongue and the lead single of the same title.
+Mojo Ruiz de Luzuriaga, known professionally as Mo'Ju and previously as Mojo Juju, is an Australian musician, best known for their 2018 album Native Tongue and the lead single of the same title.
 The single won the Best Independent Single category in the 2019 AIR Awards.
 They play guitar and piano, write songs and sing, and have created music in a number of genres.

 Mo'Ju has toured with international performers and their music has been featured in a number of television shows.
 Their identity is a matter of pride and they have spoken publicly and through their music about being Wiradjuri, Filipino and queer.

 Early life

 Mojo Ruiz de Luzuriaga was born in regional New South Wales.
 Their father is Filipino, from Bacolod City, Negros and their mother is mixed race, of Wiradjuri and European heritage.
 Their family moved around the region when they were a young child due to their Father's work, but their grandparents lived in Dubbo where they attended high school.
 They have spoken openly about feeling like an outsider through their childhood and how this laid the grounds for their exploration of cultural identity in their work.
 Their father speaks, but did not teach them, Spanish, Ilonggo or Tagalog language.

 Mojo grew up around music with a number of musicians in their mother's family.
 They had a few piano lessons before starting to play the guitar aged eight.

 In a 2019 interview with SBS TV's The Feed Mo'ju said: "Traditions are really important and family histories give you an insight into your own identity.
 Songwriting is a huge part of keeping those oral traditions alive."